PvdBerg1998/HashKode/README.md

 ---

 ## Difference
 HashKode can list differences between fields of objects.
-The syntax is the same as when using `compareFields`.
+The API is the same as when using `compareFields`.
 ```kotlin
 val tester1 = Example(field = "Hello")
 val tester2 = Example(field = "World")